The Best Vibram FiveFingers Running Shoes Reviewed

 Expert Interviews & Opinions

 FiveFinger shoes are about as close to running barefoot as it gets without actually doing it.
-If you require arch support, or stability features to prevent or support specific foot conditions we recommend sticking with traditional style running shoes that can offer you the gait modification features your unique feet requires.
+If you require high arch support, or stability features to prevent or support specific foot conditions we recommend sticking with traditional style running shoes that can offer you the gait modification features your unique feet requires.

 If you need that extra support and stability, think hard before going for these.
 But, if you don't need all that extra stuff, then get your feet closer to the ground and go for a pair.